directvt/vtm/doc/architecture.md

 Terminal windows can be organized using the built-in tiling window manager.
 Grouping can be temporary within the current session, or pre-configured using settings.
 See [Settings/App type `Group`](settings.md#app-type) for details.

-### Default Terminal Boost

-In addition to the default windowed mode, vtm can run as a standalone terminal emulator on top of the host console, extending its functionality with the following features:

-- Unlimited scrollback*
-- Unwrapped-text option
-- Horizontal scrolling
-- Rich text copy

-The standalone terminal mode can be run by specifying the `-r` option: `vtm -r term`.
-See [Command line Options](command-line-options.md) for details.

 ### VT Logging for Developers

 vtm allows developers to visualize standard input/output streams.
 Launched with the `vtm -m` option, vtm will log the event stream of each terminal window with the `Logs` switch enabled.